-- 4. Lift the front wheel off the ground according to the procedure on page 7-26. - 5.
+- 4. Lift the front wheel off the ground according to the procedure in the previous section "Supporting the motorcycle". - 5.
 Remove the axle nut and washer. - 6.
 Pull the wheel axle out, and then remove the wheel.

 1. Wheel axle